healthysustainablecities/global-indicators/documentation/readme.md

-# Understanding the Github Repository:
+# Understanding the global-indicators repository:
-The Github Repository (henceforth the repo) is named **global-indicators**.

-This section will describe what is information can be found in each part of the repo in a summarized form.
-For more detailed instruction on to run different parts of the code, please look within folders the code exists within.
+To use this software, see the guide in the [process](../process) folder, which contains directions and code used to undertake analyses to create spatial urban indicators for healthy and sustainable cities.

 If you are unfamiliar with Github, we recommend that you read the [Github Guides](https://guides.github.com/).

-There are **four work folders** and a **documentation folder** in the repo.
-- **The process folder** holds the code and results of the main analysis for this project.
+In addition to the **process** and **documentation** directories (the latter containing the guide you are reading now),  are the following:
+- **maps**: a directory that optionally can be used for saving maps featuring the generated spatial urban indicators
-- **The validation folder** holds the codes, results, and analysis for Phase II validation of the project.
+- **validation** contains the code for Phase II validation of the 25 cities project (see [Liu et al. 2022](https://doi.org/10.1111/gean.12290)).
-- **The analysis folder** for storing output indicator visualization and analysis.
+- **analysis** contains additional analyses undertaken as part of the 25 cities project (see [Boeing et al. 2022](https://doi.org/10.1016/S2214-109X(22)00072-9 )), or your own.
-- **The docker folder** helps set up the docker environment for the project.
+- **docker** details the docker environment used for the project (but which may be retrieved from Docker Hub using the directions in the process folder)

-In this readme, you will find a summary of what occurs in aspect of the repo.

 ## Main Directory
 ### Readme